Updated June 27, 2017

 All donors (individuals, families and businesses) should always consult their tax preparer for their specific situation.

-Should statewide contributions earn over $3.5 million in annual tax credits, and that ceiling not be raised, the credits for all contributors will be reduced pro-rata.
-This is very unlikely to happen in the near future.
+Should statewide contributions earn over $5.0 million in annual tax credits, and that ceiling not be raised, the credits for all contributors will be reduced prorata.
+Any credits not allowed due to exceeding the tax credit cap, will become “suspended” and will be allowed as a carryover credit for the next immediate tax year.

 What if statewide donations exceed the annual tax credit ceiling?

-Current law allows for a total of $3.5 million in tax credits for a year.
-If statewide donations exceed that amount, the amount of your tax credit will be reduced on a pro-rata basis for each class of donor, so that each class of donor (individual or legal business entities) receives that same percentage of tax credit for their donation.
+Current law allows for a total of $5.0 million in tax credits for a year.
+If statewide donations exceed that amount, the amount of your tax credit will be reduced on a prorata basis for each class of donor, so that each class of donor (individual or legal business entities) receives that same percentage of tax credit for their donation.

 All SGOs are required to file a report with The Oklahoma Tax Commission on or before January 10 of each year detailing contributions received during the prior calendar year.
 The Tax Commission will determine the actual percentage of tax credit available to donors on or before February 15 of each year.